Short on time? Our pick for the best 12-person tent is the NTK Super Arizona GT Tent and the TETON Sports Sierra Canvas Tent.

 Cabin Tent

-The 12-person cabin-style tent has straight up and down walls rather than a curved tunnel-style ceiling.
+The 12-person cabin-style tent has straight up-and-down walls rather than a curved tunnel-style ceiling.

 The benefit of the straight walls is that they give you more livable space than if the walls curve in.